Sender Domains and Email Authentication

 3. If you copied an email address, keep only the part after `@`.

-4. Run the checker again with the cleaned domain.
+4. Run the sender domain check again with the cleaned domain.

 5. Use the same cleaned domain when you configure the Mailrith delivery connection and your email delivery service's domain authentication.